ignadv1986/Comprehensive-NGS-Technical-Manual/02_Mapping_&_Alignment/03_post-alignment_processing.md

 ## Final Sorting and Indexing

 The previous steps disrupt the coordinate order of the BAM files and therefore they need to be sorted again.
-To avoid the generation of multiple intermediate files, that would otherwise take up a lot of space and makes file tracking difficult, blacklist region and chromosome/haplotype removal are often combined into one step.
-Additionally, most downstream analysis tools require the BAM files to be **indexed**, which is usually performed with the *index* command of samtools.
+To avoid the generation of multiple intermediate files, that would otherwise take up a lot of space and make file tracking difficult, blacklist region and chromosome/haplotype removal are often combined into one step.
+Additionally, most downstream analysis tools require the BAM files to be **indexed**, which is usually performed with the `index` command of samtools.
 This generates a **.bai** version of the bam files, and it is good practice to keep them in the same folder to facilitate downstream analysis.
 Importantly, any modification to a BAM file invalidates its index, so indexing must be performed after the final processing step.

 While the pipeline here described (sorting -> duplicate marking -> filtering -> sorting and indexing) is standard in most cases, some pipelines perform filtering before duplication removal for computational efficiency, at the cost of potentially altering duplicate detection.